MouseBiteLabs/Power-Cleaner-Tests/README.md

 ### Test Points

-I will record audio for seven test points, output from the headphone jack into the microphone input of my PC, as defined by steps 3 through 5 above:
+I will record audio for seven test points, output from the brand new headphone jack into the microphone input of my PC, as defined by steps 3 through 5 above:

 1) An original PCB with no added capacitance, and a stock screen
 2) An original PCB with no added capacitance, and an IPS kit